 - It’s hard to clean cuttings/plants properly while avoiding monarch eggs

-If you find the perfect cutting and want to skip the container step, thats definitely an option too:
+If you find the perfect cutting and want to skip the single-leaf step, that’s definitely an option too:

 However, food containers or leaf cuttings will make it easier to keep track of your newborn caterpillars 🐛 🐛 🐛 🔍

 Protect Your Eggs

 You can keep these mini-greenhouse hatcheries (food containers) almost anywhere, but don’t place them in direct sun. 🌞 🍳 😱